-- Natural brushes are best used for oil based paints and stains.
+- Natural brushes are best used for oil-based paints and stains.

-- Synthetic brushes (nylon or polyester) are best used for water based paints and stains.
+- Synthetic brushes (nylon or polyester) are best used for water-based paints and stains.

-Most chalk paints are water based paint.
-Therefore, the best paint brush to use would be a synthetic paint brush.
+Most chalk paints are water-based paint.
+Therefore, the best paintbrush to use would be a synthetic paintbrush.

 How to care for them:

 If there is a lot of paint on the brush, feel free to use a mild soap to clean the brush.
 When drying, do your best to hang the bristles facing down so all the water drains from the bristles.

-Natural wax, dark wax, antiqueing wax, are all different types of wax used to seal chalk painted pieces.
+Natural wax, dark wax, antiquing wax, are all different types of wax used to seal chalk painted pieces.
 Although there are different ways to seal chalk paint, waxing is one of the most common.

 How to care for them:

 There are different kinds of wax brush cleaners out there.
 Although they work, I find that using murphy’s soap tends to offer the best level of “clean” on my wax brushes.
-Just as is done with the wax brushes, make sure to wash the bristles out completely.
+Just as is done with the chalk paintbrushes, make sure to wash the bristles out completely.

-Wood Staining Brushes
+Caring For Your Wood Staining Brushes

 Shake the brush back and forth to allow the water to penetrate through the bristles.
-Used a wire brush to comb through the bristles, making sure all the stain has been removed.
+Using a wire brush to comb through the bristles, make sure all the stain has been removed.
 Repeat this step until the bristles are soft and clean.
 Allow the brush to dry, bristles down.

-If your stain is oil based, you’ll want to use a natural bristle brush.
-There are plenty on the mark, but I know Purdy makes high quality brushes that can be used for wood stains.
+If your stain is oil-based, you’ll want to use a natural bristle brush.
+There are plenty on the mark, but I know Purdy makes high-quality brushes that can be used for wood stains.

-Cleaning an oil based stain is a bit more complicated.
+Cleaning an oil-based stain is a bit more complicated.
 In a bowl, pour turpentine or mineral spirits and submerge the bristles of the brush.
-Allow the brush to sit in the sit in the solvent for a few minutes.
+Allow the brush to sit in the solvent for a few minutes.